smfunctional/blockish/README.md

 ### 1. Block
 > contains the data along with the previous hash of the chain, the current hash of the data, data and  the timestamp.
+> the first block in the chain has a previous hash of 0 and is known as <b>Genesis</b>

 ```racket
 (struct block